 Bring Gifts from Home

-You might pack a couple small tokens for friends you meet along the way, but most importantly, pack a “thank you” gift to present to your host family at the end of your stay.
+You might pack a couple of small tokens for friends you meet along the way, but most importantly, pack a “thank you” gift to present to your host family at the end of your stay.

-Ideas of gifts to bring host families:
+Ideas of gifts to bring to host families:

 - Soup mix or cookie mix for a traditional cookie from your home (i.e. chocolate chip cookies if you are American)